-Deception in the Name of God (courtesy of Peter Popoff)
+Deception in the Name of God (perpetrated by Peter Popoff)

 This letter is in the same condition it was received (it came with yellow highlights).
 The Colorado Springs address is one of many old addresses I've used in the past and has long been obsolete.
 If you wish, please contact me at the e-mail address provided below.